 As such, it might be more accurate to say traditional full-time, salaried unemployment remains high, but other types of employment such as temporary and contracting appear to be on the rise.

 Ramping up large numbers of temp or contract workers to fill job openings, whether it is in manufacturing, office administration, janitorial services, security or retail is expensive.
 Employment agencies must often cover workers’ payroll before they themselves collect payment from the client.
 This lag can create cash flow troubles if left unattended.
 Staffing factoring or temp agency factoring can help these companies get the cash they need quickly to cover high hiring, payroll and on-boarding costs.

 Recruit Top Talent with Funds from Staff Agency Factoring

 For skilled workers such as IT, healthcare, and medical staff, the costs of operations are even higher.
 Such workers demand higher compensation packages and medical staffing factoring can help cover these costs as well as the costs of recruitment and sourcing of the best talent.
-With more and more companies turning to temp workers or independent contractors, the need for robust staffing agencies supported by staff agency factoring or other forms of staffing financing doesn’t look to be going away anytime soon.
+With more and more companies turning to temp workers or independent contractors, the need for robust agencies supported by staff agency factoring or other forms of staffing financing doesn’t look to be going away anytime soon.